 At the moment the endpoint market is still controlled by marketing money poured by the major players where their solutions are growing ineffective in an accelerating pace.
 I believe it is a transition period and you can already hear voices saying endpoint market needs a shakeup.
 In the future the anchor of endpoint protection will be about real time attack prevention and static and behavioral scanning extensions will play a minor feature completion role.
 So pay careful attention to the technologies mentioned above as one of them (or maybe a combination:) will bring the “force” back into balance:)

 Advice for the CISO

 Invest in closing the gap posed by vulnerabilities.
 Starting from patch automation, prioritized vulnerabilities scanning up to security code analysis for in-house applications—it is all worth it.
-Furthermore, seek out for solutions which deal directly with the problem of zero days, there are several startups in this area, and their contributions can have much higher magnitude than any other security investment in a post or pre-breach phases.
+Furthermore, seek out solutions that deal directly with the problem of zero-days, there are several startups in this area, and their contributions can have a much higher magnitude than any other security investment in a post or pre-breach phase.